d-exclaimation/pioneer/Documentation/features/graphql-over-http.md

 Pioneer uses the same mechanic to prevent these types of attacks as [Apollo Server](https://www.apollographql.com/docs/apollo-server/), described [here](https://www.apollographql.com/docs/apollo-server/security/cors#preventing-cross-site-request-forgery-csrf).

-!!!success CSRF Protected
+!!!success
-If you set the http strategy to `.queryOnlyGet` (which is the default) or `.onlyPost` and as long as you ensure that only mutations can have side effects, you are somewhat protected from the "side effects" aspect of CSRFs even without enabling CSRF protection.
+If you set the http strategy to `.queryOnlyGet` or `.onlyPost` and as long as you ensure that only mutations can have side effects, you are somewhat protected from the "side effects" aspect of CSRFs even without enabling CSRF protection.
 !!!

 To enable it, just change the [HTTPStrategy](#http-strategy) to `.csrfPrevention`, which will add additional restrictions to any GraphQL request going through HTTP.